-The best way to avoid weight gain each year is to make a lifestyle change that involves healthy food consumed in strategic amounts – while also increasing physical activity levels.
+The best way to avoid yearly weight gain is to make a lifestyle change.
+Usually, that means eating healthier food consumed in strategic amounts – while also increasing physical activity levels.
 You don’t need to see a personal trainer in person, either.
-There are several coaches who have created weight loss blogs over 50 to help guide mature people on their weight loss journey.
+Several coaches have created weight loss blogs to help guide mature people on their fat loss journey.

-Lower within this article, I discuss three weight loss blogs that you might find particularly helpful.
+Here, I share three weight loss blogs that you might find particularly helpful.
 I’ve also included an exercise video designed specifically for fat loss.

-Weight Loss Journey: What to Expect As Your Body Changes
+Weight Loss Journey and What to Expect As Your Body Changes

 Are you considering starting a weight loss journey of your own?

-Familiarizing yourself – ahead of time – with some of the obstacles you might face on your weight loss journey can help prevent you from becoming discouraged or derailed from achieving your target body weight.
+Familiarizing yourself with obstacles you might face on your weight loss journey can help prevent you from becoming discouraged or derailed from achieving your target body weight.

-Here are weight loss tips that will make an actual difference during your journey.
+Here are weight loss tips that make an actual difference during your journey.

-People come in all shapes and sizes and physical diversity is what helps to make life interesting and meaningful.
+People come in all shapes and sizes, and physical diversity helps make life interesting and meaningful.
 You’ll likely have more success moving from fat to trim if you have an empowered perspective:

 - You’re not trying to shame yourself into conforming to society’s ideals of the perfect physique.

 - Instead, you are emboldening yourself.
-You are seeking to master the destiny of your own health.
+You are seeking to master the destiny of your health.